django-salesforce/django-salesforce/README.rst

    salesforce.backend.router.ModelRouter.

--  **Non SF databases** - If ``SALESFORCE_DB_ALIAS`` is set to a conventional database, the tables defined by the SF models will be created by syncdb.
+-  **Non SF databases** - If ``SALESFORCE_DB_ALIAS`` is set to a conventional database, the tables defined by the SF models will be created by ``migrate``.
 This behavior can be disabled by adding a Meta class with ``managed=False``.

 -  **Custom Managers** - When creating a custom manager for a model, the manager